 Member, Live Oaks Friends Meeting, South Central Yearly Meeting.
 Nell worked as an engineer in the aerospace and semiconductor industries, where she began her climb down the corporate ladder.
 After spending a year teaching in rural China, she returned to Houston where she teaches computer literacy.
 She has taught students from 10 to 90 years old and from all over the world.
 Nell is an active member of Transition Houston.

-Nora Vera-Godwin, co-clerk, Midwest Region Executive Committee; member at large, AFSC Corporation.
+Nora Vera-Godwin, co-clerk, Midwest Region Executive Committee; member, Strategic Planning Working Group; member at large, AFSC Corporation.

 Member, Clear Creek Meeting, Illinois Yearly Meeting.
 Graduate of the University of Kansas, Lawrence where she received a Master's degree in Theoretical Linguistics and then a Master's degree and Ph.D. in Spanish American Literature.
 During a hiatus of her academic career, Nora raised a son, gardened, learned to cook, and volunteered for Planned Parenthood, TriState Coalition against Domestic and Sexual Abuse, and the Iowa Women's Political Caucus.
 She is a retired college professor of Spanish language, Spanish American Literature, ESL and Multiculturalism.
 Former member of AFSC's Inclusion and Diversity Committee and Central Region Executive Committee.